bssw-tutorial/bssw-tutorial.github.io/2026-01-26-hpcasia/section-hands-on-exercises.md

 - [prompts.toml](hands-on/prompt.toml)

-The **CodeScribe Tutorial Repo** (<https://github.com/akashdhruv/codescribe-tutorial>) also contains a `prompts` directory with prompts for code translation and minimal examples for code generation.
+The tutorial repository (<https://github.com/akashdhruv/codescribe-tutorial>) also contains a `prompts` directory with prompts for code translation and minimal examples for code generation.

 #### Generated code